🎉Grand Opening: May 2026

 How quickly should I seek care for a knocked-out tooth?

-If an adult tooth has been knocked out, seeking dental attention as quickly as possible — ideally within 30 to 60 minutes — may improve the chances of successfully replanting the tooth.
-Handle by the crown only and store in milk if you cannot replace it in the socket.
+If an adult tooth has been completely knocked out, seeking dental attention as quickly as possible — ideally within 30 to 60 minutes — may improve the chances of successfully replanting the tooth.
+Handle the tooth by the crown only, avoid touching the root, and if possible, gently place it back into the socket.
+If this is not feasible, store the tooth in milk or saliva and contact your dental practice immediately.
+Time is a significant factor in these cases, and prompt professional assessment is strongly recommended.

 Will I receive a permanent fix during an emergency appointment?

-Emergency appointments often focus on immediate relief and stabilisation.
-Frequently a temporary solution is provided, with follow-up arranged for comprehensive treatment.
-The approach depends on the nature and complexity of the problem.
+Emergency dental appointments often focus on providing immediate relief and stabilising the affected area.
+In some cases, a definitive treatment can be completed during the emergency visit, but frequently a temporary solution is provided, with a follow-up appointment arranged for comprehensive treatment.
+The approach depends on the nature and complexity of the problem, which the dentist will assess during your clinical examination.
+The dental team will explain the treatment plan clearly so you understand what to expect.

 Can I take painkillers before my emergency appointment?

-Yes, over-the-counter pain relief such as paracetamol or ibuprofen can help manage discomfort.
-Inform the dental team about any medication you have taken.
-Avoid placing aspirin directly on the gum, as this can cause tissue irritation.
+Yes, taking over-the-counter pain relief such as paracetamol or ibuprofen as directed on the packaging can help manage discomfort while you wait for your appointment.
+It is important to inform the dental team about any medication you have taken, including the dosage and timing, as this information may influence your treatment.
+Avoid placing aspirin directly on the gum near a painful tooth, as this can cause tissue irritation.
+If pain is severe and not responding to standard pain relief, contact your dental practice for further advice.

 How much does an emergency dental appointment cost?

-The cost varies depending on the practice, the complexity of treatment required, and whether you are an existing patient.
-The team should be able to provide fee information when you telephone to arrange your appointment.
+The cost of an emergency dentist appointment can vary depending on the dental practice, the complexity of the treatment required, and whether you are an existing patient or a new patient.
+During your initial contact with the practice, the team should be able to provide information about emergency appointment fees.
+Any additional treatment costs will typically be discussed with you before treatment begins, so you can make an informed decision.
+It is always worth asking about costs when you telephone to arrange your appointment.

 How can I prevent dental emergencies in the future?